ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

 COPY go.sum .
 RUN go mod download
 ```

 The purpose of this stage is to resolve the package dependencies of Go.
 Therefore, the previously created Go-mod-files are copied into it and the [go-download-command](https://blog.golang.org/using-go-modules){:target="_blank"} brings all the required packages into this stage.
 If you run the `build:run` target multiple times, you would see that this stage is only executed once.

 #### Build stage

-Next, we bring the layer of package dependencies into the building stage.
+Next, we add the layer of package dependencies to the building stage.

 ```yaml
 FROM build_dependencies AS builder
 COPY ./src ./src